xiaohan2012/xiaohan2012.github.io/_posts/2015-10-01-graph_mining_topics.md

 See the anomaly categorization in [Anomaly Detection in Dynamic Networks: A Survey](http://cs.ucsb.edu/~victor/pub/ucsb/mae/references/ranshous-anomaly-detection-in-networks-survey-2014.pdf)

+- Can we design a way to detect the hierachicy of events?
+For example, the start of an new "project-start" event often contains a set of smaller "task" event.
+Can we capture that using the graph structure?
+Or more genreally, can we capture the interaction between events?
+For example, the start of project A is closed related to the start of project B.
+-

 ## Others

 - Labeling relationship between two email users.
 For example, the relationship between A and B can be captured by "machine learning" and "thesis"
-- Email grouping: can we group the incoming/unread emails so that similar ones(course registraion by student) are together and the user can process them all together?
+- Email grouping: can we group the incoming/unread emails so that similar ones(course registraion by student) are together and for time saving purpose, the user can process them all together?

+## Summary

+Communication/social network:

+- community detection(addition: hierarchy)
+- community labeling / topic mining(different variants: with/without network structure)
+- role discovery

+If time added, becomes dynamic network:

+1. event detection(structural change)
+2. topic evolution